TaylorOpenLaunch/golf_dashboard/README.md

 # Golf Dashboard for Home Assistant
 ### Golf Dashboard: Unofficial NOVA Launch Monitor Integration & Dashboard Suite

-Golf Dashboard provides an unofficial Home Assistant integration and a set of Lovelace dashboards designed to visualize and analyze data from a NOVA launch monitor.
+Golf Dashboard provides an unofficial Home Assistant integration for NOVA by OpenLaunch **plus an optional storage-mode Lovelace dashboard** that can be created automatically via the installer action.
 It enables golfers, home simulator enthusiasts, coaches, and developers to explore detailed shot analytics within Home Assistant's automation and dashboard ecosystem.
+Running the installer action once is optional but recommended so you start with a ready-to-use dashboard.

 This project is not affiliated with or endorsed by OpenLaunch or NOVA.
 It is maintained independently as a personal side project.